-(Note 1) Due to Windows Vista/XP 32-bit operating system limitation, when more than 4 GB of physical memory is installed, the actual memory size displayed will be less than 4 GB.

-(Note 2) Whether the CPU fan speed control function is supported will depend on the CPU you install.
-(Note 3) Available functions in EasyTune may differ by motherboard model.
+- (Note 1) Due to Windows XP 32-bit operating system limitation, when more than 4 GB of physical memory is installed, the actual memory size displayed will be less than 4 GB. - (Note 2) Whether 1066 MHz memory speed is supported depends on the CPU being used. - (Note 3) To configure 7.1-channel audio, you need connect with the port of HD Audio standard via front panel and enable the multi-channel audio feature through the audio driver. - (Note 4) Whether Hybird SLI technology is supported depends on the graphics card being used. - (Note 5) Due to a chipset limitation, the SATA2_4/SATA2_5 connectors only support AHCI/RAID mode. - (Note 6) The DVI-D port does not support D-Sub connection by adapter. - (Note 7) Whether the CPU fan speed control function is supported will depend on the CPU cooler you install - (Note 8) Available functions in Easytune may differ by motherboard model.